speguero/powerpkg/README.md

 Type                 | Value  | Description
 ----                 | -----  | -----------
+BlockHost            | `Null` | Prevents specified hosts from processing package files.
+PackageName          | `Null` | Allows specifying a different package name apart from the name of the directory a package resides in.
 SuppressNotification | `True` | Prevents a balloon notification from displaying upon a successful deployment.
 A value of `False` in `powerpkg.conf` changes this behavior.
-BlockHost            | `Null` | Prevents specified hosts from processing package files.

 ## Debugging: